Skip to content

 Ticket A numbered entry in a queue.
 Issued to a customer when they join.
 Carries a sequential number (visible to staff and on the display) and a unique 22-character hash that serves as the customer's anonymous credential.

 Kiosk A tablet placed at the venue entrance.
-Customers tap it to join a queue and receive a printed ticket receipt.
-Paired to a specific queue in a location.
+Customers tap it to join a queue.
+Jonot usually runs the kiosk as a dedicated Android app on that tablet; browser-based kiosk setups are also possible.
+On Android, the kiosk can print ticket receipts.
+The kiosk is paired to a specific queue in a location.

 Display A TV or monitor in the waiting area that shows which ticket numbers are currently being called.
 Updates in real time and announces numbers via audio.

 Desk The staff-facing interface at the service counter.
+It can run as a dedicated Android desk app on a fixed tablet or in the browser on a PC/tablet.
 Staff use it to call the next customer, mark them as served, or skip them.
 Paired to a specific queue.
 No staff login is required — the desk authenticates as a device.

 Org-manager A human user with full administrative access to an organisation — can manage all locations, queues, devices, staff, and billing.